EthanTristanLeeDude/RPLIDAR_Python_Project/README.md

 9. If any of the scan angles were invalid, it will output zero for that case.

 I purchased the LIDAR unit from here: <a href = https://www.robotshop.com/en/rplidar-a1m8-360-degree-laser-scanner-development-kit.html>RPLidar A1M8 - 360 Degree Laser Scanner Development Kit</a>.

+RPLIDAR_static_map.py build more functionallity on top of RPLIDAR_stream.py:

+1. Generates a static map of its surroundings.
+2. the image is 2400 pixels x 2400 pixels with a resolution of 1 cm^2 per pixel, and an angular resolution of 5 degrees.
+3. The top of the image is the 0 degree direction.